pbuckner/x-plane_plugins/XPython/docs/source/development/modules/menus.rst

  menus only.

-.. py:function:: XPLMAppendMenuSeparator(menuID) -> int:
+.. py:function:: XPLMAppendMenuSeparator(menuID) -> None:

  This routine adds a separator to the end of a menu.

  :param int menuID: :ref:`XPLMMenuId`

- Returns a negative index if the append failed (due to an invalid parent menu argument).

 .. py:function:: XPLMSetMenuItemName(menuID, index, itemName) -> None: